Giedrius Kuprevičius: Career

 Giedrius Kuprevičius was a chief of Lithuanian Composers' Unity for eleven years and was appointed as an editor-in-chief of the music department of Lithuanian Television.
 He worked as the Ministry of Culture, Vice-minister and Chairman of the Culture Affairs board, and Vice-mayor of the Kaunas municipality.
 From 1990 to 1999, he gave lectures to the faculty of Arts at Vytautas Magnus University.
 He was appointed Dean of Faculty of Humanities of KTU on January 1, 2000.

 The book Music in Theater has been handed for printing.
 Series of lectures of Introduction to Music are being finished for publishing.
 Other lectures given or being given are as follows: Music aesthetics, Music philosophy, Mystics in music, History of European music, History of Lithuanian music, Art and civilization.
 Giedrius Kuprevičius works with some music programming and new technologies in the art field.

-Since 1957 Giedrius Kuprevičius regularly plays on Kaunas carillons (a set of 49 chromatically tuned bells).
+Since 1957 Giedrius Kuprevičius regularly plays the Kaunas Carillon (a set of 49 chromatically tuned bells).
 Concerts in New Zealand, Belgium, Germany, Poland, Netherlands, Denmark.
 He was a senior carillonneur of Kaunas city for a long time.

 Giedrius Kuprevičius managed the band of electronic music ARGO of Kaunas Music Theatre.

 Giedrius Kuprevičius have constantly been co-working with Lithuanian media, writing articles on musical publicists and cultural issues in such journals as Muzikos bara, Santara, Humanistica, Nemunas and Kauno diena since 1968.
 He has published two essay books – Backward Years and It Was Said.
 He conducted Lithuanian National TV programs Contrapunctus for a long run.
 He gave concerts in Lithuania and abroad constantly, took part at music festivals, congresses and symposiums.
 Giedrius Kuprevičius has been a Master-class director at international forums of youth music.